 8 | From the Editor

 In 1997, Dr. Rosalía Arteaga served briefly as the 39th President of Ecuador, the first female head of state of the South American nation.
 She had already made history in 1996, as the first woman to be elected Vice President of Ecuador.
-Dr. Arteaga’s achievements are milestones in the social and political history of Ecuador and are significant within the broader global context of women holding political power at the national level.
-The importance of her political accomplishments in Ecuador are as evident today as they were in 1996 and 1997, as she is still the only woman to have held those positions in that country.
+Dr. Arteaga’s achievements are milestones in the social and political history of Ecuador and are significant within the broader global context of women’s progress in attaining political power at the highest levels of national government.
+The importance of her political accomplishments in Ecuador are as evident today as they were in 1996 and 1997.

 Dr. Arteaga gained and lost the presidency in a remarkable political battle that made international headlines.
 After the dust settled, Dr. Arteaga continued to serve as vice president, finally resigning that position after more than a year of protracted conflict with the new president and his supporters.